 Hi all!
 Thanks for stopping by.
 My name is Lynn.
 I’m 31 years old and I live in a little farming community just outside the West Texas town of Abilene.
 Other than being on the autism spectrum and having an insatiable appetite for ink and a love affair with 80s style short shorts, I consider myself a pretty normal guy.

 I’m a mathematician by training, an engineer by day and a beer, Scotch and cigar enthusiast by night.
-When I’m not getting inked you can most commonly find me at the bar enjoying some music, mowing down pins at the bowling alley, clanging in a bell tower or at any of my favorite local restaurants.
+When I’m not getting inked you can most commonly find me at the bar enjoying some music, mowing down pins at the bowling alley, clanging in a bell tower, at the races or at any of my favorite local restaurants.

 For me, tattoos are more than just a hobby.
 They are a way of life.
 In a way they saved mine.
 I got my first tattoo at the age of 28 years and 10 months: a little semicolon on the inside of my right wrist.
 Having been through way more than my share of misfortunes and hard times (mostly due to my condition), depression, self-injury, suicidal ideation and multiple suicide attempts have been at the very core of my life for as long as I can remember.
 I always swore up and down that I would never get a tattoo, but Project Semicolon spoke to me in such a way that I couldn’t say no. What I was convinced would be my one and only tattoo immediately turned into an obsession.
 The rest, as they say, is history.